How to Make Sense of Machine Data in Smart Factory 101

-Charles Kettering, the inventor and head of research for GM, said “a problem well-stated is half-solved.”
+Charles Kettering, the famed inventor and head of research for GM, said “a problem well-stated is half-solved.”
 A winding road to the Smart Factory poses several emerging and existing challenges for companies, and manufacturers need to answer the following questions to understand how to run a digital business model at their production facilities.

 Why do you need a Smart Factory?

 First and foremost, machines can generate a lot of data but throwing numbers to the cloud does not automatically mean obtaining useful information out of it.
-You need to have context.
+You need to have a context.